Sharp Corp lays off 3,000 foreign staff, moves production to China - Nikkei

-Dec 3 (Reuters) - Sharp Corp has laid off more than 3,000 foreign workers in Japan as the Apple supplier shifts production of iPhone sensors to a Chinese plant owned by parent Foxconn, the Nikkei business daily reported on Monday.
+(Reuters) - Sharp Corp (6753.T) has laid off more than 3,000 foreign workers in Japan as the Apple (AAPL.O) supplier shifts production of iPhone sensors to a Chinese plant owned by parent Foxconn (2354.TW), the Nikkei business daily reported on Monday.

 In October, Sharp nudged its full-year profit outlook as a part of a turnaround under the ownership of Foxconn.